 These people are unlikely to have the skills or capacity to prepare and defend their home.
 They may also lack an understanding of the need for a leave early plan and an emergency backup plan.

 Their survival may depend on emergency services, family, friends, neighbours/volunteer or a care worker.

-Volunteers, Carers and community services providers play an important role within a strengths-based approach to emergency planning and preparedness of people of increased vulnerability.
+Volunteers, Carers and community services providers play an important role within a strengths-based approach to emergency planning and preparedness of people of increased risk.
 By understanding the bushfire hazards in an area, knowing where to find information and preparing a bushfire survival plan people are empowered to respond safely in a bushfire emergency.

 This Bushfire-Ready Carers kit has been developed in collaboration with Carers, neighbours/volunteers, and home and community care workers.
 It utilises existing resources that are presented here as a ‘tool box’ to support Carers, volunteers and workers to confidently assist a residents living in a high bushfire risk area with completing a bushfire survival plan.